ArchipelagoMW/Archipelago/docs/world api.md

 def create_item(self, item: str) -> MyGameItem:
-    # This is called when AP wants to create an item by name (for plando) or when you call it from your own code.
+    # this is called when AP wants to create an item by name (for plando) or when you call it from your own code
     classification = ItemClassification.progression if is_progression(item) else
     ItemClassification.filler